tivadarorosz/tivadar.com/src/posts/2025-03-15-what-makes-escort-website-convert.md

 featureImage: true

 # Background styling
-background: "#D87756" # Terracotta, bold and confident
+background: "#CBCADA" # Terracotta, bold and confident

 # Available background options (for reference only, not used programmatically)
 # palette: